-Subject to changes in the Company's capitalization, the aggregate number of shares subject to awards granted under the A&R 2008 Plan during any calendar year to any one participant will not exceed 500,000.
-The aggregate number of shares that may be issued pursuant to the exercise of incentive stock options granted under the A&R 2008

-Plan shall not exceed 3,980,000 (which is equal to the 3,980,000 shares being authorized, which number is subject to antidilution adjustment to the extent that such adjustment will not affect the status of any option intended to qualify as an incentive stock option under Section 422 of the Code ("Incentive Stock Options").
-The maximum cash amount payable pursuant to that portion of an incentive bonus granted in any calendar year to any participant under the A&R 2008 Plan that is intended to satisfy the requirements for "performance-based compensation" under Section 162(m) will not exceed \$5,000,000.
+Subject to changes in the Company's capitalization, the aggregate number of shares subject to awards granted under the Second A&R 2008 Plan during any calendar year to any one participant will not exceed 500,000.
+The aggregate number of shares that may be issued pursuant to the exercise of incentive stock options granted under the Second A&R 2008 Plan shall not exceed 5,700,000 (which number is subject to antidilution adjustment to the extent that such adjustment will not affect the status of any option intended to qualify as an incentive stock option under Section 422 of the Code ("Incentive Stock Options")).
+The maximum cash amount payable pursuant to that portion of an incentive bonus granted in any calendar year to any participant under the Second A&R 2008 Plan that is intended to satisfy the requirements for "performance-based compensation" under Section 162(m) will not exceed \$5,000,000.